 ABOUT THE CENTER

-Tourette Syndrome (TS) is an inherited, neurological disorder characterized by uncontrollable sounds and movements called tics.
+Tourette Syndrome (TS) is an inherited, neurobiological disorder characterized by uncontrollable sounds and movements called tics.
 TS is much more common than most people think, affecting as many as 1 in 100 individuals.

 Nearly 20 years later, that funding has also helped NJCTS expand its reach beyond New Jersey through programs such as educational webinars, virtual support groups, the NJCTS Tim Howard Leadership Academy, and the NJCTS Family Retreat Weekend.